 • Any Tower Captain or ringing teacher who works regularly with children is required to hold a current, clear DBS check.
 This can be arranged through the Incumbent or the PCC Named Person for Safeguarding.

 • DBS checks are not required for anyone who is providing one off teaching in the absence of the regular teaching provided two adults are present.

 If there is concern about the immediate safety of a Child or vulnerable adult, dial 999 for the Police.

 Further Information & Resources

 1. A child is defined as anyone under the age of 18 and a vulnerable adult is someone who is 18 years of age or over who may need community care because of a disability, age or illness and who may be unable to take care of themselves, or cannot stop themselves being harmed or exploited.

 2. Further information on the Diocese Safeguarding Policies and how to obtain safeguarding training is available at the Diocese Safeguarding Website

 3. The Church of England’s safeguarding training portal can be found here CofE Safeguarding Training Portal

 4. The Association has also prepared a Permission to Ring Form which can be downloaded as a pdf: Permission to Ring Form

-You can download this statement as a pdf: Safeguarding Policy Statement
+5. You can download the above statement and policy as a pdf: Safeguarding Policy Statement